Ph4sm4/ONP-Calculator/README.md

 # ONP Calculator

 #### Calculates the desired value using Reverse Polish Notation algorithm - supporting the proper order of operations.
+Apart from a neat design, it displays operations chosen in current equation as well as tracks the history of your calculations.

-#### Apart from a neat design, it displays operations chosen in current equation as well as tracks the history of your calculations.
+In the implementation the **_minus_** operator was replaced with an **_underscore_** to enable calculations on negative numbers.

 ![calculator-img](https://github.com/user-attachments/assets/8b258acf-17ef-4354-bf0b-911eea06a06c)